s-johansson/monitoring-common-shell-library/FUNCREF.md

 ### 28a.
 About

-this variable heldѕ the plugin-specific help-text that can be set using `set_help_text` and overrules the libraries own help-text defined in CSL_DEFAULT_HELP_TEXT.
+this variable helds the plugin-specific help-text that can be set using `set_help_text` and overrules the libraries own help-text defined in CSL_DEFAULT_HELP_TEXT.